Spectra’s 10-Step Fulfillment Process

 - Mailing Programs

-- Direct mail fulfillment services
+- Direct mail fulfillment services with VDP (Variable Data Printing)

 - Custom Storefront for online order fulfillment

-The background mechanics of a fulfillment service is without question to be appreciated and respected.
+The background mechanics of a fulfillment service provider is without question to be appreciated and respected.
 The complex intricacies are something that many B2B eCommerce professionals choose to entrust with a third-party logistics provider such as Spectra.

 The benefits of outsourcing and partnering with Spectra outweighs trying to assume such a consuming undertaking.
 You have so much to gain with Spectra’s expertise and so little to lose!